-Having got our few commitments out of the way in early November, Madam and I had decided that sometime before school breaks up for 2007 we'd be heading off somewhere for a little holiday.
+Having got our few commitments out of the way in early November, Madam and I had decided to head off somewhere for a little holiday sometime before school breaks up for 2007.

 The only question was where to go.

 Perth?
 Adelaide?
 Somewhere else?